-Elevation data for SR 429 was obtained from the 30%/60% design plans as well as As-Built Plans for areas where improvements are not planned but need to be included in the noise analysis.
-Data for the noise receptors and cross streets were obtained from the Florida Geographic Data Library, Google Earth, and respective Final Development Plans for developments which are underway (e.g., site preparation/clearing) but have yet to receive individual dwelling building permits, such as Oak Pointe/Thompson Hills Estates.
+Elevation data for SR 429 was obtained from the 30%/60%/90% design plans as well as As-Built Plans for areas where improvements are not planned but need to be included in the noise analysis.
+Data for the noise receptors and cross streets were obtained from the Florida Geographic Data Library6, Google Earth7, and respective Final Development Plans for developments that are underway (e.g., site preparation/clearing) but have yet to receive individual dwelling building permits, such as Oak Pointe/Thompson Hills Estates8.